 There was wisdom for everyone in the room.

 We started with a taped video interview with Renee-Claude Auclair from Quebec City.
 Renee-Claude and her husband Pierre are organizing FISM NACM, FISM 2021.
-For the past twelve years, they have also organized the Festival De Magie in Quebec City.
+They have also organized the Festival De Magie in Quebec City for over ten years.

 Renee-Claude shared insight about the upcoming conventions, FISM and the historical events unfolding in Canada in 2020 and 2021

-Continuing on our competitive discussion, Joan Caesar shared tips for improving your act from a FISM judge's perspective.
-Jam-packed ideas and suggestions to polish any magician's performance.
+Continuing our competitive discussion, Joan Caesar shared tips for improving your act from a FISM judge's perspective and helpful ideas and suggestions to polish any magician's performance.